armstrap/armstrap-documentation/source/getting-started-eclipse-development-tools.rst

        :align: center

 6. Click **Next** to open the **Cross GCC Command** page.
-7. In the **Cross compiler prefix** text box, enter *arm-none-eabi-*, including the hyphen (-) at the end, to specify the correct compiler for ARMstrap targets.
+7. In the **Cross compiler prefix** text box, enter *arm-none-eabi-*, including the hyphen (-) at the end, to specify the correct compiler for Armstrap targets.
 8. In the Cross compiler path text box, browse to the location of the *<user>/Desktop/armstrap/gcc-arm/bin* directory to specify the location of the compiler.

     .. image:: images/getting-started-eclipse-development-tools/Eclipse-New-Project-Wizard3.png